OriolAbril/oriol_unraveled/en/_sources/about.md.txt

 When donating to ArviZ or PyMC, you are supporting me indirectly, along with the rest of the people who make these libraries possible.

-If you use open source and have the means to do so, please consider donating somehow.
+If you or your company use open source and have the means to do so, please consider donating somehow.
 We need some financial support to make sure open source is sustainable.